Laser Periodontal Therapy

 The way to repair the damage is to get rid of the infection and close up the infected pockets.
 LANAP is a minimally-invasive alternative to traditional gum surgery.
 It uses the world’s first digital dental laser – the PerioLase MVP-7, to remove harmful bacteria and diseased tissue from the gum pocket by passing a laser light between the gum and tooth.
 This laser fiber is about as wide as three human hairs.
 Patients don’t hear or feel it – except for a little warmth.

 The procedure’s method of eliminating germs from the gums is very similar to lifting ink from a paper.
 First, the laser uses heat to strip away the diseased gum.
-The laser only seeks out infected tissue, which is darker in color than healthy tissue, leaving healthy tissue in place.
+The laser only seeks out infected tissue, which is darker in color than healthy tissue, leaving the healthy tissue in place.
 Then, the dentist uses the laser a second time to heat the area until a clot is formed, protecting the newly lasered tissue by sealing it.
 This allows the body to heal naturally so that the gum pockets improve and the teeth become more stable.
 General anesthesia is not necessary because Laser Periodontal Therapy is much less traumatic.
 A local anesthetic is used to eliminate any possible discomfort.